I’m about to make the most obvious statement I’ve ever made on EG. Ready? Here we go: Women dress really well, usually better than we do.

 When you master proportion and fit, clothing will complement your body and accentuate your physique.
 Yes, even you bigger dudes can find clothes that fit.
 Wearing oversized clothes won’t mask your size, it will make you look that much bigger.

 Be brave with color!
 Lots of guys stick to dark hues, or predictable combos they’re comfortable with.
-This very phenomenon is what inspires us at Fifth&Brannan, where our philosophy is that there’s more to life than black and blue.

 Maybe you’re afraid of not matching, or you don’t know what colors complement each other.
 Maybe you think excessive color is too flashy or preppy.
 Get over it!